mcket747econ/mcket747econ.github.io/_pages/about.md

     </p>

     <p>
-      My primary regions of interest are the Caribbean and Sub-Saharan Africa.
+      My primary regions of interest are Latin America and the Caribbean and Sub-Saharan Africa.
 My dissertation studies the relationship between tourism and economic development in Jamaica.
     </p>